The Lean Startup: How Constant Innovation Creates Radically Successful Businesses

 Why I read this book

-Currently, I am hard at work in developing my very own startup!
-So I have recently re-read this book and if I am honest I re-reading it again and this time making copious notes and constantly referring back to it
+As mentioned previously, I am currently hard at work in developing my very own startup!
+So decided to re-read this book and this time making copious notes and constantly referring back to it

-I have a degree in Economics and Business and the conventional wisdom and the intuitive notion derived from this education background is that in order to start a new business you should first define and set your objectives by developing a business plan, the problem with this logic when it comes to potentially disruptive businesses is that this is tantamount to purely guesswork and assumptions.
+I have a degree in Economics and Business and the conventional wisdom and the intuitive notion derived from this education background is that in order to start a new business you should first define and set your objectives by developing a business plan, the problem with this logic when it comes to potentially disruptive businesses or even just a normal run of the mill new business is that this is tantamount to purely guesswork and assumptions.

 The Lean Startup method, is designed to teach you how to drive a startup, So instead of drawing up complex plans based on assumptions and guesses, entrepreneurs are encouraged to employ the Build-Measure-Learn feedback loop.